TomOverland/google-books-search/README.md

 #### Step 5 - Start the application on your local server

+Make sure you have MongoDB running in your terminal by typing "mongod" in your CLI.
-Type the following script in your command line: "npm run start" and your internet browser will open a webpage on localhost:3000.
+Type the following script in your command line: "npm run start" and your internet browser will open a webpage on localhost:3000 and a backend server on port 3001.
+I've included a seed file if you'd like to seed information.
+Run "npm run seed" to store The Hunger Games into your "saved" books.

 ## Technology used
 * Node.js - Used to install dependencies and to make command line scripts.